hudra0/geomate/README.md

   - luci-lua-runtime
   - luci (for web interface)

+### Tested Devices
+- FRITZ!Box 4020
+  - CPU: Qualcomm Atheros QCA9561 @ 750MHz
+  - RAM: 128MB
+  - Flash: 16MB
+  - Performance: Basic functionality works

+### Performance Notes
+- More RAM and CPU power will provide better performance
+- Multiple active filters require more system resources
+- Monitor system resources to prevent router overload
+- Low-end hardware may experience some limitations
+- Unofficial OpenWrt builds might have compatibility issues

 ### Not Recommended For
-- Routers with less than 64MB RAM
+- Routers with less than 64MB RAM (basic functionality might work but performance will be limited)
 - Very old or underpowered devices
-- Unofficial OpenWrt builds from third-party vendors
+- Unofficial OpenWrt builds from third-party vendors (compatibility issues may occur)

 ## Backup and Updates